w3f/polguard/packages/config/README.md

-# @w3f/monitoring-config
+# @w3f/polguard-config

-The Config package is responsible for loading, validating, and processing monitoring configuration files.
-It transforms raw YAML configurations into structured monitoring groups that can be used by the monitoring services.
+The Config package is responsible for loading, validating, and processing monitoring configuration files from the local filesystem.
+It transforms YAML configurations into structured monitoring groups that can be used by the monitoring services.

 ## Documentation